 Seven Beauty Ingredients Particularly Relevant Right Now

-Consumers stuck at home care as they adhere to shelter-in-place mandates care less about perfect nails and faces than squeaky clean hands.
+As consumers stuck at home adhere to shelter-in-place mandates, they care less about perfect nails than they do squeaky clean hands.
 As they pound on their smartphones with sanitized fingers, they’re busily researching ingredients with antibacterial, antiviral, antiseptic and anti-inflammatory properties.
 They’re hoping to deflect germs, boost immunity, and soothe skin ravaged by washing and mask-wearing.
-We talked to beauty brand founders and market-tracking firms to identify ingredients that are driving sales and internet rabbit holing.
+We talked to beauty brand founders and data-tracking firms to identify ingredients that are driving sales and internet rabbit holing.
 Here are seven particularly pertinent to these scary and strange beauty times:

 Hypochlorous acid: Hypochlorous acid or HOCl is an infection-fighting compound found in the human body that’s been used since World War II to treat wounds.
 Sephora rising star Tower 28 powers its popular eczema remedy SOS Daily Rescue Facial Spray with the ingredient.
 It also fuels Lumion’s assortment, and the skincare brand’s sales have soared 800% since last year.
 It’s Miracle Mist has experienced an even greater sales spike of 3,500% from February last year to March this year.

 Reishi: Reishi and other mushrooms such as lion’s mane and chaga have been used in traditional Chinese medicine for thousands of years and were moving into the American mainstream pre-coronavirus.
 The pandemic is stoking the mushroom frenzy.
 Data from Google search intelligence firm Spate shows that search volume for reishi has increased 33% from February to March.
 The magic mushroom’s benefits address mental and physical concerns burgeoning amid the pandemic.
 When ingested, it’s known to stimulate immunity and combat inflammation.